Why study linguistics?

-Work in education
+- Work in education

-Teach at the university level
+- Teach at the university level

-Work as a translator or interpreter
+- Work as a translator or interpreter

-Teach a foreign language
+- Teach a language other than English

-Work on language documentation or conduct fieldwork
+- Work on language documentation or conduct fieldwork

-Work for a testing agency
+- Work for a testing agency

-Work with dictionaries (lexicography)
+- Work with dictionaries (lexicography)

-Become a consultant on language in professions such as Law or Medicine
+- Become a consultant on language in professions such as Law or Medicine

 Want to learn more about these career options?
 Find out more from the source: “Why Major in Linguistics (and what does a linguist do)?” [pdf pamphlet] by Monica Macaulay and Kristen Syrett.
 Lauren Gawne also has a list of interviews with people who majored in linguistics, detailing their careers and how they use linguistics in their jobs.